michelbaas/shr/README.md

 # Stop Hating Russians (or Russia)

-This repo is used to share translated posters/flyers, that were found first in Mexico, that were of course in Spanish.
+This repo is used to share translated posters/flyers, inspired from posters that were found first in Mexico.
+These posters were of course in Spanish.

 https://twitter.com/EmbRusiaMexico/status/1511923437257830400?s=20&t=ksBQI8Jor7vARiD_Ezh14g